The problem

 We started with an average-looking landing page that left users confused about what Bantaba offered, and ended up with a stunning landing page which also contained an FAQ and blog.

-One of the things I loved about the project was the opportunity to include an illustration that reflected Bantaba's name, which in short means 'meeting underneath a tree.'
+One of the things I loved about the project was creating the tree illustration that reflects Bantaba's name, 'meeting underneath a tree.'
 I think this helped to make the page more personable and inviting to users, making it clear that Bantaba is there to support them in their journey of growth and development.

 Do you like my work?